-Art director Antonio Alcalá designed the stamp with original artwork by Andrea Pippins.
+Art director Antonio Alcalá designed the stamp with original artwork by Erin Robinson.

-The Kwanzaa 2020 stamps are being issued as Forever® stamps.
-These Forever stamps are always equal in value to the current First-Class Mail® one-ounce price.
+The Kwanzaa stamp is being issued as a Forever® stamp.
+This Forever stamp is always equal in value to the current First-Class Mail® one-ounce price.

 Stamps per Pane: Pane of 20 (1 design)